-By 7 o’clock we were well along the side of the lake on a cycle path, which was only separated from the roadway by a line of bollards.
+By 7 o’clock we were well advanced along the side of the lake, on a cycle path which was only separated from the roadway by a line of bollards.

-The cliff was braced with mighty fences, ready to catch whatever portions might come loose, but it did not look very reassuring.
+The cliff was braced with mighty fences, ready to catch whatever portions might come loose, but they did not look very reassuring.

-Looking back over the milky waters of the lake, we could see the town tucked in picturesquely at the base of the mountains, a scene of alpine charm.
+Looking back over the milky waters of the lake, we could see the town tucked in picturesquely at the base of the mountains that we had walked over yesterday, a charming sight.

-However, after a couple of kilometres we reached the end of the lake and at the same time the end of the mountains.
-Ahead were wide fields as flat as pancakes.
+After a couple of kilometres we reached the end of the lake and strolled over wide fields as flat as pancakes.

 We crossed the autoroute (the A404), then turned onto a little road that looped around and degenerated into a wheel track as it approached a sharp forested ridge, the Mountain of Nurieux, which barred our way.